texeira-coffee/texeira.coffee/peanut-noodles.md

 Cook your protein through, to safe temperature and reserve.

-Mix the ingredients for the sauce in a small bowl.
+Combine and mix the ingredients for the sauce in a small bowl.
 Add the reserved cooking water and stir it in.

 Heat a wok over high heat until smoking, then turn heat to medium and add 3 tablespoons of a high heat oil.
 Peanut oil is recommended.
 Add the whites of the green onions stirring and tossing with vigor to prevent burning.